Advice and guidance for primary practitioners introducing and developing primary languages

 The toolkit provides a minimum body of conceptual knowledge (grammar, vocabulary and phonology) and cultural knowledge that has been explored, retained and actively used by Year 6 pupils (‘what’s left in the sieve’) at the end of four years of language learning at KS2.
 The ‘drag and drop’ feature of the toolkit allows primary language colleagues to select the grammar, vocabulary, phonology and cultural knowledge that their pupils have explored at the end of KS2.
 They then drag this across to populate the blank boxes according to their pupils’ learning (and add to this if they wish).

 ASCL’s flexible Transition Toolkit aims to provide genuine continuity of learning between primary and secondary.
 It acknowledges the variability of pupil progress, and time allocation for language learning and suits transition scenarios involving small or large groups of primary schools feeding into one or more secondary schools.
 The idea is to produce a nationally recognised tool which can act as a baseline, whatever the setting, from which Secondary teachers can plan, and avoid a downturn in motivation.

-The content of the toolkit ( available in French, with German and Spanish to follow soon) is informed by and complements most commercial resources and packages aimed at supporting the teaching of KS2 languages and the appendix includes an overview of commercial and free resources for KS2 languages.
+The content of the toolkit (available in French, German, Spanish and now Chinese) is informed by and complements most commercial resources and packages aimed at supporting the teaching of KS2 languages and the appendix includes an overview of commercial and free resources for KS2 languages.